How to Make the Perfect Chicken Katsu

-- Sauce: If you really want to go to the hassle of making the curry sauce using ingredients you can find recipes for the sauce online.
+- Sauce: If you really want to go to the hassle of making the curry sauce using ingredients, you can find recipes for the sauce online.
 I never thought of preparing the curry from scratch, as there are plenty of great Japanese curry roux makers selling their products at my local Asian supermarket.
 House Foods makes a great curry roux called Vermont Curry that comes in three different spice levels.

 - Runny Curry: The one thing I will mention on the subject of the sauce is that, personally, I hate runny curry on my katsu!
-It not only tastes watery, but it also makes the katsu soggier than it would be had a thick, velvety sauce been poured over it.
+It not only tastes watery, but it also makes the katsu soggier than it would be than if a thick, velvety sauce had been poured over it.
 If you added too much water to your roux and can't get it to thicken, add some cornflour (or even better, another cube or two of roux to maintain the flavour) to it.
 You can toss in a potato, a carrot, and some onion as you see fit if you want to get some veggies in there as well.

 - Meat: If you don't want to use chicken as the meat, try using pork or beef!

 - Cheese: Personally, I also love adding grated cheese as a topping.
 Yes, cheese!
-I have yet to see this as an optional extra in western restaurants, but it is a common extra topping in Japan (and a great one at that)!
+I have yet to see this as an optional extra in Western restaurants, but it is a common extra topping in Japan (and a great one at that)!